-Here are 3 companies that will issue bonus shares or go for a stock split soon:
+Here are the companies that will issue bonus shares, buy back shares or go for a stock split or right issue this week:

-Check out more about the company here: IRCTC
+Check out more about the company here: Ajanta Pharma

-Check out more about the company here: SRF
+Check out more about the company here: Nazara Technologies

 Under a bonus issue, a company issues free shares to its shareholders.